 - Note: If you had a bad experience with Command Strips and are worried about this adhesive coming off, please avoid commercial airlines- the wingflaps of passenger jets that undergo multiple rounds of temperature fluctuations from -65F to 150F on a daily basis are held on with 3M VHB tape.
 According to 3M, removal of VHB requires solvents and an oscillating power tool to cut through the bond.
 It is insanely sticky and resistant to mechanical vibrations and temperature fluctuations.

-- SolarHawk adhesion to both the shiny Skycamp shells & the Rocky Black / Line-X shells was verified during our pre-release testing.
+- SolarHawk adhesion to both the shiny Skycamp shells and the Rocky Black / Line-X shells was verified during our pre-release testing.

 How to Install a SolarHawk panel on your iKamper Skycamp 4X Roof Top Tent